Cyberpunk2207/Metagel-ultrasonic-sensing/README.md

 # Metagel-ultrasonic-sensing
-This repository contains a segment of RF data collected by ultrasound probe in monitor pH changes, and a Matlab script for extracting metagel frequency shifts.
+This repository contains a segment of ultrasonic RF data (metagel.mat) collected by ultrasound probe in monitor pH changes, and a Matlab script (metagel.m) for extracting metagel frequency shifts.
 Copyright 2023 Hanchuan Tang, All rights reserved.

 # 1. System requirements